Andrew McGuinness, barrister-at-law

 Byblos Country Club Golf SA litigation

-In this case I was instructed by Carter Lemon Camerons LLP on behalf of Dag Frode Nordset and TM Hejoriola SL (the Claimants).
+In this case I was instructed by Chris Corney, then of Carter Lemon Camerons LLP, on behalf of Dag Frode Nordset and TM Hejoriola SL (the Claimants).
 The litigation concerned La Manzanilla (UK) Ltd and the Byblos Golf and Country Club in Spain.
 The action was instituted by Part 8 Claim issued 14 July 2015 seeking remedies under the Companies Act 2006, namely:-

 section 1029 (restoration of company);